ldstep/ldstephensnet/content/notes.md

 ---

+August 31, 2025, at 3:57:32 PM

+I’ve been thinking about my iPad this morning and how I can make better use of it.
+I have the Apple Pencil and GoodNotes, but I don’t use it much unless I have a specific purpose, which I don’t.
+Consumption, that’s it.

+Shit, I’m so much faster and more accurate typing on the iPad Magic Keyboard.
+And Drafts on the iPad is beautiful.

+---

 August 29, 2025, at 11:34:58 AM

 The other day, I switched back to Wipr on my iPhone and iPad.
 Today, I switched back to Wipr on my MacBook Pro.
 In my experience, Wipr just performs better than uBlock Origin Lite.